Upper eyelid surgery recovery guide

 • Lifestyle: Patients can usually resume all regular activities without restrictions.

 If you have any unexpected symptoms following your procedure, please contact the clinic by telephone on 0141 370 0509.
-In the event of a medical emergency please call this number and speak to someone.
+In the event of a medical emergency, please call this number and speak to someone.
 The number is available 24 hours per day, seven days per week.
-In the event of a medical emergency, please do not contact by email or social media because these messages can be missed.
+In the event of a medical emergency, please do not contact us by email or social media because these messages can be missed.

 Dr Darren Mckeown